OpenEvalProject/evals/manuscripts/elife-81525/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/81525/elife-81525-fig7-v2.jpg)

-**Figure 7.:** In vivo validation of fibroblast 5 co-localisation with immune cells.(A) Single-cell RNA sequencing integration with spatial data using ‘anchor’-based integration workflow in Seurat to enable a prediction score for each spot for fibroblast 5.
+**Figure 7.:** (A) Single-cell RNA sequencing integration with spatial data using ‘anchor’-based integration workflow in Seurat to enable a prediction score for each spot for fibroblast 5.
 Based on this prediction score, fibroblast 5 is confirmed spatially restricted.
 (B) Multiplex mRNA in situ hybridisation of a representative section of human oral mucosa using specific probes against RAC2 and LCP1 (fibroblast 5 markers), CD14 (macrophages), and CD79A (B cells) to validate in vivo localisation of fibroblast 5 and immune cell populations.
 Scale bars: 250 µm.
 (C) Schematic illustration of our proposed model summarising pathogenic fibroblast population role in human oral chronic disease.
 Created with Biorender.

 Collectively, these results spatially define fibroblast subsets and identify a rare pathogenic fibroblast subset engaged in immune cell recruitment and formation of blood progenitor cells.